SENKO HOLDINGS

 Governance

-The Group’s Sustainability Policy commits it to “deliver new value by helping realize a sustainable environment and society, working to achieve sustained growth for the Group, and connecting people and society through its various businesses,” and we follow that strategy by striving to provide value to help resolve a variety of challenges.
+The SENKO Group is committed to providing value that helps facilitate the resolution of a variety of issues under our Sustainability Policy, which states: “The SENKO Group strives to deliver new value by helping realize a sustainable environment and society, working to achieve sustained growth for the Group, and connecting people and society through its various businesses.”

 Risk Management